Getting Lost (Scary for Kids & Parents!)

 - Travel First Aid Kit with antiseptic and bandages

 Don’t assume that you’ll have the car seat you need when you arrive.
-For instance Uber may provide car seats for some children.
+For instance some ride share companies may provide car seats for some children.
 However they don’t have rear-facing car seats that children under two must use.
 For infants and toddlers, it’s best to bring your own.

 For pre-K and up, bring along a mifold Grab-and-Go Car Booster Seat.
 Weighing only about one and a half pounds, the mifold is a booster seat designed for ages 4 to 12.
 So clever and convenient when using Uber, Lyft or a taxi.